-U.S. ecommerce sales in the first quarter of 2023 hit $253.1 billion.
-That’s an 8% rise from $234.4 billion in the comparable quarter of 2022, according to a Digital Commerce 360 analysis of U.S. Department of Commerce figures.
+U.S. ecommerce sales in the third quarter of 2023 reached $271.7 billion, according to a Digital Commerce 360 analysis of U.S. Department of Commerce figures.
 That’s 7.8% growth over Q3 2022, according to Digital Commerce 360 data.

 How do we calculate ecommerce penetration?